cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

     width: 30%;}
 ```

-It basically defines three different sizes of image that I can use calling on the `alt` parameter in the image.
+It defines three different sizes of the image that I can use by calling on the `alt` parameter in the image.
 Here are examples (from top to bottom):

 ![small_image](/images/single-blog/pythonistr.png)